open-policy-agent/opa/docs/website/scripts/live-blocks/README.md

 You probably want to run `install-deps` to automatically install JS dependencies.
 When testing, you might want to use something like
 `make docs-live-blocks-clear-bundle-cache && make docs-serve` so that the bundles get re-built.
 If a cache gets corrupted, you can run `clear-caches` or the script for a specific one to delete it.
-Once you're done, you can run `check` to lint, test, and sort package.json.
+Once you're done, you can run `check` to test and sort package.json.

 ## Folder Structure